Posted on

 How to bulk delete WordPress posts and pages from one place?

-But what if you had a magic wand to handle everything effortlessly?
-Yes, you heard right.
-Let us introduce you to Smart Manager – the ultimate tool that allows you to bulk edit, delete, and manage your store data with an easy, Excel-like spreadsheet interface.
+It is an ultimate tool that allows you to bulk edit, delete, and manage your store data with an easy, Excel-like spreadsheet interface.

 Smart Manager WordPress posts dashboard